How to use Planned vs. Actual

 What customization options are available?

 You can adjust the color and transparency of the baseline bar, as well as toggle its visibility for individual tasks.
-Additional styling options will be added over time.
+You can also use Conditional Formatting to set defaults for any delays or advances in your tasks.

 Does it work with dependencies and templates?